xaridar/List-n-Learn/README.md

-# Link n' Learn
+# List n' Learn

-Link n' Learn is a web-based flashcard studying tool, built with text-to-speech and speech recognition integration for improved accessibility by blind and visually impaired students.
+List n' Learn is a web-based flashcard studying tool, built with text-to-speech and speech recognition integration for improved accessibility by blind and visually impaired students.

 To start developing:
 - Ensure npm is installed in the system